orcfax/docs/docs/project-catalyst/f12-economic-model.md

 ## 6. Rewards

-Early on in Orcfax development, we established the mechanisms by which Validators would be onboarded and rewarded for their participation in the network.
+Early on in Orcfax development, Orcfax established the mechanisms by which Validators would be onboarded and rewarded for their participation in the network.
 Our [tokenomics][r-1] ensured that the biggest allocation of \$FACT was reserved to reward our decentralized validators for running Orcfax nodes.

-Initially, with a relatively low number of integrators, validators will be rewarded for their participation in the network with \$FACT from the [Validator Rewards Allocation][r-2] (referred to previously as the "treasury"), which contains 50% of the total FACT token supply, or 500,000,000 (50%) \$FACT.
+During early stages of the Incentivized testnet, and integration of Staking and Consensus mechanisms, we can assume that there may be a relatively low number of integrators.
+Because of this, validators will be rewarded for their participation in the network with \$FACT from the [Validator Rewards Allocation][r-2] (hereafter referred to as the "treasury"), which contains 50% of the total FACT token supply, or 500,000,000 (50%) \$FACT.
+It can also be assumed that the value of \$FACT will be impacted by the number of integrators so that as integrators increase, the value of the \$FACT emissions from the Orcfax treasury will also increase.

-However, since consumers (i.e. integrators) pay for on-chain publications in
-\$FACT, an increase in the number of integrators will lead to more publications, thereby driving up the demand for the FACT token.
-The generated \$FACT payments will then be distributed to entities crucial for network operation and security, namely Orcfax Validators.
+An increase in the number of integrators which request and consume Orcfax statements will lead to more publications; as these integrators buy \$FACT in order to complete these transactions, the demand for \$FACT and its value will increase thereby creating a positive feedback loop.

-This means that while validators will be rewarded from the treasury, as the number of consumers increases, the amount of FACT tokens rewarded from this allocation per publication will decrease over time Orcfax will reduce emissions from the treasury and use instead the funds being generated from integrators as more consumers start using Orcfax oracle feeds; increasing \$FACT payments from these customers will compensate for the reduced emission from the Validator Rewards Allocation, and will eventually replace them completely.

-The following demonstrates how having integrators pay for feeds in FACT (or ADA) creates a positive feedback loop and buy pressure for \$FACT.
-The generated
+The following demonstrates this positive feedback loop and how having integrators pay for feeds in FACT (or ADA) creates positive buy pressure for
-\$FACT payments from integrators are then distributed to entities crucial for network operation like Orcfax Validators.
+\$FACT.
+The generated \$FACT payments from integrators are then distributed to entities crucial for network operation like Orcfax Validators.

 ![Orcfax Economic Model](/img/2024-09-17--orcfax-economic-model.png)